Dacia Sandero: Problemi al Cambio Manuale – Rumorosità e Marce Dure

 Solution:

-✔ Old or inadequate transmission oil.
+✔ Old or inadequate gearbox oil.

 ✔ Worn synchronizers.